Georges Valois: Life and career

 Valois lost financial support, the Faisceau was dissolved, he founded the Republican Syndicalist Party (PRS).
 Jacques Arthuys was also a leader of the party.

-During the second Cartel des gauches (Left-wing Coalition), the party published the Cahiers bleus (1928–1932), which hosted essays by widely-different personalities, including Marcel Déat (a future neo-socialist who had been excluded from the French Section of the Workers' International (SFIO) who would later be a collaborationist), Bertrand de Jouvenel (co-founder of the Mont Pelerin Society, a liberal organisation that still exists), Pierre Mendès France (one of the young guards, or jeunes loups, of the Radical-Socialist Party who would become French Prime Minister during the Fourth Republic), and Edouard Berth.
+During the second Cartel des gauches (Left-wing Coalition), the party published the Cahiers bleus (1928–1932), which hosted essays by widely-different personalities, including Marcel Déat (a future neo-socialist who had been excluded from the French Section of the Workers' International (SFIO) who would later be a collaborationist), Bertrand de Jouvenel (co-founder of the Mont Pelerin Society, a liberal organisation that still exists), Pierre Mendès France (one of the young guards, or jeunes loups, of the Radical-Socialist Party who would become French Prime Minister during the Fourth Republic), and Édouard Berth.

-After the 6 February 1934 crisis, Valois founded Le Nouvel Age ("The New Era"), which he presented as a left-wing review, along with the Cahiers bleus.
-However, Le Nouvel Age, which claimed to promote a post-capitalist economy, nonetheless advertised itself as corporatist.
+After the 6 February 1934 crisis, Valois founded Le Nouvel Âge ("The New Era"), which he presented as a left-wing review, along with the Cahiers bleus.
+However, Le Nouvel Âge promoted a post-capitalist economy using a corporatist economy.
 In 1935, he attempted to join the SFIO, but was turned down although he was backed by Marceau Pivert.

 Valois took part in the French Resistance during Vichy France.
 During World War II, he moved near Lyon, where he launched a cultural co-operative project.

 Valois was finally arrested by the Nazis on 18 May 1944, and died in February 1945 of typhus at the Bergen-Belsen concentration camp.